AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/syntax/storage.md

 :::info
 Private variables only require one single slot, because all notes are linked their contract variable through the `storage slot` attribute in their note header (which also contains the contract address and nonce). :::

-We currently do not support any "packing" type optimizations as in most EVM languages.
+We currently do not support any "bit packing" type optimizations as in most EVM languages.

-Note: The choice of hash function is subject to change in later versions.
+Note: The choice of hash function for global slot position is subject to change in later versions.

 ## Map